 COMPLYMATE

-Delaware is one of the most popular states in which to form a Limited Partnership (LP) because of offering many advantages to businesses, including a well-developed court system and favorable business laws.
+Delaware is one of the most popular states in which to form a delaware limited partnership (LP) because it offers many advantages to businesses, including a well-developed court system and favorable business laws.

-If you have any questions about the process or want help setting up your company, feel free to send an email to service@bbcincorp.com.
+If you have any questions about the process or want help setting up your company, feel free to email service@bbcincorp.com.
 We would be happy to assist you in any way we can.

 Frequently Asked Questions